I Dream of Jeannie: DVD/Blu-ray

 Sony Pictures Home Entertainment has released all 5 seasons of I Dream of Jeannie on DVD in regions 1, 2 & 4 in individual season releases and complete series box sets (there were two different packaging versions for the complete series of 20 discs).
 The first season was made available in both the original black & white and colorized editions — only the colorized version was included in the complete series releases from Sony.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the R1 rights to various television series from the Sony Pictures library including I Dream of Jeannie.
-They rereleased the first two seasons on DVD on April 1, 2014; Mill Creek released season one in its original black-and-white format only as they currently do not have the rights to Sony’s colorized version.
+They rereleased the first two seasons on DVD on April 1, 2014; Mill Creek released season one in its original black-and-white format only as they did not have the rights to Sony's colorized version.
 On October 6, 2015, Mill Creek Entertainment rereleased I Dream of Jeannie: The Complete Series on DVD in region 1, though it did not port over both of the special features found on the first season of the Sony releases.

 Mill Creek Entertainment released the entire series on Blu-ray, after several delays, on November 30, 2021.
 However, most consumers and reviewers complained that rather than a true remastered HD, Mill Creek simply used an SD master upscaled to 1080i.
 The company has yet to admit this publicly to fans, regardless of many inquiries.
 Fortunately, the series streams in actual HD online, proving that such prints exist in the Sony vaults.

 In Australia, a repackaged complete series collection was released on November 23, 2010.
 On November 4, 2015, a 50th anniversary edition of the complete series was released.
-On July 6, 2016, all five individual seasons were rereleased as well as another complete series collection, now distributed through Shock Entertainment.
+On July 6, 2016, all five individual seasons were rereleased as well as another complete series collection, distributed through Shock Entertainment.